 The architectural interest re-emerged with CBTDL's first construction project, this exotic garden shed which had a hyperbolic paraboloidal roof, a curved staircase onto the roof, and a tower!

-After leaving Eicon in 1985, Hooley set up a new consultancy company Cambridge Building Technology Design Ltd. The first significant contract won was from the West Australian Institute of Technology, WAIT, in Perth WA.
+After leaving Eicon in late 1985, Hooley set up a new consultancy company Cambridge Building Technology Design Ltd. The first significant contract won was from the West Australian Institute of Technology, WAIT, in Perth WA.

 In 1985 Eicon Research's DisCache won the National Computing Centre's Research, Innovation and Technology Award (RITA) for "Systems Innovation of the Year"